deborahmoreira/data_structure_ii/wikipedia_network/README.md

 <img src='./images/filtered1.png'>
 </p>

-The image shown above reflect our graph when its painted using **in-degree** metric &ndash; that is, the number of edges that reach a node &ndash; and some layouts &ndash; a property based on phisycs laws (ForceAtlas 2) and few expansions were applied until we get a "feel good" shape.
+To generate the image above we first applied the ForceAtlas 2 layout (a laytout based on phisycs laws) to the network, with the atribute `Dispersion = 10` to better separete nodes from each other.
+After that, the "magic" started to happen when we paited the nodes using **in-degree** metric &ndash and changed their size based on each node's *overall degree*.
+The **in-degree* metric is the number of edges that reach a node &ndash, meaning the times of a page is referenced by other pages.
+Expansions were also performed on the network to enhance the overall look.

+The nodes were first paited with the following colors:
+* nodes with degree 2 : black
+* nodes with degree 3: light blue
+* nodes with degree 4: green
+* nodes with degree 5: turquise
+* nodes with degree 6: brown
+* nodes with degree 7: orange
+* nodes with degree 8: beige
+* nodes with degree 9: light pink
+* nodes with degree 10: pink
+* other nodes: gray

-After this, a filter was applied selecting that nodes with a higher degree and putting the on a interval that is represented by a color as it follows:
+To better group nodes with higher degrees filters were applied, selecting nodes within a range and painting them with a color as it follows:
 * nodes with degree 10 to 38 : deep purple
 * nodes with degree 38 to 86 : yellow
-* nodes with degree higher than 86 : orange
+* nodes with degree higher than 86 : deep red

+Also, the nodes with the highest degrees (deep red) were labed.
 As you can see, these steps are intrisic to each network.

 ### Retina